 Short-term Study Programs

-- “Short-term study program” refers to a program of any period from a few weeks to a full school year, but which does not lead to a degree.
-Short-term students are generally considered nonregular students.
+Short-term study programs refer to programs of any period from a few weeks to a full academic year, which do not lead to a degree.

 Classes may be conducted in Japanese, English, or both languages.

 There are various types of programs, depending on the university, such as special classes exclusive to short-term international students, as well as those accepting international students enrolled in general departmental courses.
 Short-term study programs are divided into the following 5 types according to the characteristics of each program.

 |Student exchange program||For students to study at a university in Japan with which their home university has concluded a student exchange agreement.||In general, credits acquired at the university in Japan are accepted as credits at the student's home university within the scope of the exchange agreement.||Normally, the student's home university (exempt from the Japanese university's tuition)||Home university in student's own country|